• Skip to primary navigation

 Once done, celebrate their hard work, and if they’d like to make another dinosaur, turn the page and repeat the process.

-A kids' dinosaur book is opened to a page about the velociraptor and a child's drawing of the same dinosaur is below it.
+A kids' dinosaur book is opened to a page about the velociraptor as a reference for dinosaur observational drawings.

 Two children's books about dinosaurs sit above four kids' dinosaur observational drawings